GreCodes/CAT-API-/README.md

-# 🐱 Cat GIF Generator
+# 🐱 Kitten GIF Generator

 A simple web app that generates random cat GIFs with a single click.